oxipay/oxidocs/docs/developer_resources/api_reference.md

 There are two Oxipay endpoints that transaction information can be posted to and these are the live (production) payment gateway and the test (sandbox) payment gateway.

 ## Oxipay Endpoints
-The Production Oxipay endpoint is:<br> [https://secure.oxipay.com.au/Checkout?platform=Default](https://secure.oxipay.com.au/Checkout?platform=Default)
+The Production Oxipay endpoint is :<br> [https://secure.oxipay.com.au/Checkout?platform=Default](https://secure.oxipay.com.au/Checkout?platform=Default)

-The Sandbox Oxipay endpoint is:<br> [https://xpozsecure.certegyezipay.com.au/Checkout?platform=Default](https://xpozsecure.certegyezipay.com.au/Checkout?platform=Default)
+The Sandbox Oxipay endpoint is :<br> [https://xpozsecure.certegyezipay.com.au/Checkout?platform=Default](https://xpozsecure.certegyezipay.com.au/Checkout?platform=Default)

 ## Request POST Format

-Posting to the Oxipay endpoing, regardless of whether this is done in the live or test environments, should be done in the <code>application/x-www-form-urlencoded</code> format whereby the queyr string will represent the body of the HTTP message that is sent to Oxipay.
-The various key-value pairs that represent the transaction payload are seperated by the <code>&</code> character whilst the key-value pairs are seperated by the <code>=</code> character.
+Posting to the Oxipay endpoint, regardless of whether this is done in the live or test environments, should be done in the <code>application/x-www-form-urlencoded</code> format whereby the query string will represent the body of the HTTP message that is sent to Oxipay.
+The various key-value pairs that represent the transaction payload are separated by the <code>&</code> character whilst the key-value pairs are separated by the <code>=</code> character.
 Note that Oxipay adopts the convention of prefixing the various key names with <code>x_</code> and we anticipate that you will adopt a similar convention when integrating Oxipay into your shopping cart.

 Below is an overview of the various key-value combination that can be passed to Oxipay (**Request Values**), a description of what they are as well as an indication of whether they are mandatory or optional.

 # Sample POST

-Below is a sample request that might be posted to an Oxipay endpoing.
+Below is a sample request that might be posted to an Oxipay endpoint.
 Note that the POST is in the <code>application/x-www-form-urlencoded</code> format.

 ```URL